SecondeJK/personal/Devplan.md

 - Understanding of multiple controllers and multiple routes in YAML markup

 These concepts will be proved from fresh code on a basic project hosted here.

+08/03/2016:
+Sandbox Symfony is installed and uploaded to GIT.
+Revisiting training from Inviqua to go through the Symfony getting stated guide.

 ### 2. PHP Unit ###